 And here we come to the crux of the matter.

-Grey is very good; more than a few drops of persuasion magic color his voice like petals in a stream.
-I suspect that if he sang, he would be devastating to most – but I am not so easily swayed.
+Grey is certainly good enough to survive, given a chance.
+More than a few drops of persuasion magic color his voice like petals in a stream.
+I suspect that if he sang, he would be devastating – though I am not so easily swayed.
 “This is true; yet it would be troublesome for the Unseelie people to view mine as antagonists.
 What do you offer in exchange?”

 Behind him, Terrance purses his lips again as though he would whistle once more, but does not dare.